 Divorce Month: In January, media attention brought to light statistics that show a strong annual uptick in the number of people who file for divorce during the first month of the year, both nationally and right here in New Jersey.
 WLG’s Bari Weinberger spoke to a number of press outlets to explain some of the reasons behind the “Divorce Month” phenomenon.

-New Mediation Services Website: Also in January, Weinberger Divorce & Family Law Group announced their new website focused on Mediation Services which provides information and resources for New Jersey couples contemplating mediation as a way to save time, money and stress in resolving divorce or family law matters.
+New Mediation Services Website: Also in January, Weinberger Divorce & Family Law Group, LLC announced their new website focused on Mediation Services which provides information and resources for New Jersey couples contemplating mediation as a way to save time, money and stress in resolving divorce or family law matters.

-Best Place to Work in New Jersey: We’re proud of having a workplace culture where staff members feel more like family than coworkers, so it was an amazing accomplishment when Weinberger Divorce & Family Law Group was named a 2014 Best Place to Work in NJ!
+Best Place to Work in New Jersey: We’re proud of having a workplace culture where staff members feel more like family than coworkers, so it was an amazing accomplishment when Weinberger Divorce & Family Law Group, LLC was named a 2014 Best Place to Work in NJ!

 School Choice Court Case: Are you in a disagreement with your former spouse over whether to send your child to private or public school — and who will pay for it?
 A 2014 NJ Supreme Court case decision handed down in February says that before any decision is made, the school setting in the “best interest of the child” must be considered.

 Media Frenzy: Rachel Canning became the focus of worldwide media attention when the 18-year old sued her estranged parents for NJ child support and payment of her future college tuition.
 The core issue of her case was the question, “Do older children who voluntarily leave home have the right to demand money from their parents?”
 We’re relieved to report this story has a happy ending: Canning eventually reunited with her parents and dropped her case.